-Total acquisition and underwriting expense increased \$71 million for the year ended December 31, 2021, as compared to the same period in 2020.
-The increase was primarily due to an increase in insurance commissions, commensurate with higher earned premiums from our F&I products.
+Total acquisition and underwriting expense increased \$70 million for the year ended December 31, 2022, as compared to the same period in 2021.
+The changes were primarily due to an increase in insurance commission expense, commensurate with higher earned premiums from our F&I products and higher ceding commissions assumed in connection with growth in our ancillary dealer product offering.
+Additionally, the increase was driven by higher incentive program expenses and higher compensation and benefits expense and business support costs.